New York Songlines: 2nd Street

 North:

 24: Gene Frankel Theater and Film Workshop.
 Also the address of The Eulenspiegal Society, an S/M educational society.
 In 1969, Jazz saxophonist Sam Rivers and his wife Bea set up a performance space here called Studio Rivbea.
-On the fourth floor was the apartment and studio of photographer Robert Mapplethorpe.
+On the fifth floor was the apartment and studio of photographer Robert Mapplethorpe, from 1972 until his death in 1989; Patti Smith often visited him here.
 The landlady was artist Virginia Admiral, who was also Robert De Niro's mother.

 26: A large Federal-style house